 - Click Create.

 - Let the process be complete.
+It takes around 1 hour.
 Click Finish.
 The drive is ready.
+Windows will rename the drive as Recovery.
+Change the name.

 How to Refresh/Reset/Recover/Restore/Review/Reinstall Windows Using a USB Recovery Drive